In the Name of the Father

 Type of programme

-Trios for flute, violin and cello by J. Haydn in the court of Nikolaus Esterházy
+Trios for flute, violin and violoncello by J. Haydn in the court of Nikolaus Esterházy

 Pieces by Joseph Haydn